kugi8412/RegSeqNet/README.md

 Train network based on given data

 options:
- -h, --help            show this help message and exit --model NAME          File with the model weights to load before training --namespace NAME      The namespace for this run of training -p DIR, --path DIR    Working directory.
+  -h, --help                  Show this help message and exit --model NAME                File with the model weights to load before training --namespace NAME            The namespace for this run of training -p DIR, --path DIR          Working directory.
-  -x PREFIX, --prefix PREFIX
+  -x PREFIX, --prefix PREFIX  File_prefix.
-                        file_prefix.
-  -o DIR, --output DIR  Output directory, default: test_output --seed NUMBER         Set random seed, default: 0 --optimizer NAME      optimization algorithm to use for training the network, default = RMSprop --loss_fn NAME        loss function for training the network, default = CrossEntropyLoss --batch_size INT      size of the batch, default: 64 --num_workers INT     how many subprocesses to use for data loading, default: 4 --num_epochs INT      maximum number of epochs to run, default: 300 --acc_threshold FLOAT
-                        threshold of the validation accuracy - if gained training process stops, default: 0.9 --learning_rate FLOAT
-                        initial learning rate, default: 0.01 --no_adjust_lr        no reduction of learning rate during training, default: False --seq_len INT         Length of the input sequences to the network, default: 2000 --dropout-conv FLOAT  Dropout of convolutional layers, default value is 0.2 --dropout-fc FLOAT    Dropout of fully-connected layers, default value is 0.5 --weight-decay FLOAT  Weight decay, default value is 0.0001 --momentum FLOAT      Momentum, default value is 0.1
+  -o DIR, --output DIR        Output directory, default: test_output --seed NUMBER               Set random seed, default: 0 --optimizer NAME            Optimization algorithm to use for training the network, default = RMSprop --loss_fn NAME              Loss function for training the network, default = CrossEntropyLoss --batch_size INT            Size of the batch, default: 64 --num_workers INT           How many subprocesses to use for data loading, default: 4 --num_epochs INT            Maximum number of epochs to run, default: 300 --acc_threshold FLOAT       Threshold of the validation accuracy - if gained training process stops, default: 0.9 --learning_rate FLOAT       Initial learning rate, default: 0.01 --no_adjust_lr              No reduction of learning rate during training, default: False --seq_len INT               Length of the input sequences to the network, default: 2000 --dropout-conv FLOAT        Dropout of convolutional layers, default value is 0.2 --dropout-fc FLOAT          Dropout of fully-connected layers, default value is 0.5 --weight-decay FLOAT        Weight decay, default value is 0.0001 --momentum FLOAT            Momentum, default value is 0.1
 ```

 If we just want to use a different fasta files, without modifying the training params, you can simply run: